Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==
+= 1.10.0 =
+* Added support for Gutenberg posts.
+Now smartling-connector supports Gutenberg blocks in posts.
+* Fixed possible issue when a duplicate of post is created on content upload.
+* Known issue: ACF version 5.7.11+  is not supported yet
+* Known issie: Download button on Smartling widget on content edit page may not work as expected if Gutenberg editor is used.

 = 1.9.3 =
 * Fixed possible deprecation warning when running at PHP 7.3
 * Fixed possible issue when Job description overwrites taxonomy description.